kambadur/making_embedded_systems/assignments/week_3/led_button_isr.md

 **5. Can you read the register directly and see the button change in a debugger or by printing out the value of the memory at the register’s address?**
 Button pressed
    ![ButtonState_0](assets/Debugger_buttonState_0.png)

 Button released
    ![ButtonState_1](assets/Debugger_buttonState_1.png)

 ### Implementation
+On-board user button B1 to MCU via PC13 is configured to trigger interrupts on both press and release actions.
+For both actions, a 50ms timer11 is used as debouncing.
+After the debounce time elapse timer11 triggers an interrupt.
+An ISR Callback function is written to ToggleLED which is on-board connected to MCU via PA5.
 #### Add a button to turn the LED on and off.
 Button causes an interrupt.
 Debounce the button signal.
 ##### **GPIO Configuration for button B1 and LED LD2**
 Interrupt is configured on B1 for both Rising and Falling edjes, to react for both press and release events.